Warning

 Login as user

 Sharetribe has a feature through which operators can log in to their marketplace as a registered user and take limited actions on their behalf.
-When using the Login as user feature, operators cannot initiate or transition transactions or modify the user's payout information.
+When using the Login as user feature in Live environments, operators cannot initiate or transition transactions or modify the user's payout information.
 However, they can e.g. create and update listings on behalf of the user.
 The login as user feature can be accessed through the Sharetribe Console, by navigating to a user profile and clicking on the three dots next to the profile image of the user.

 Integration API